BlueShell8/WBuild/README.md

-## 🚀 WBuild SDK v1.0.0 (BETA)
+## 🚀 WBuild v1.0.0 (BETA)

-This is the first public beta release of the WBuild SDK.
+This is the first public beta release of WBuild.
 It aims to make Wii Homebrew development easier by removing the need for complex Makefiles.

 ### 🛠 What's included: